Standard

 Access our powerful AI assistant and chemical calculators directly within your collaborative notes.
 Get instant calculations and explanations without leaving your workspace.

-Upload images of chemistry problems, lab reports, and PDF documents directly into your notes.
-Our AI will analyze and help you solve problems from any source.
+Upload photos of chemistry problems, lab reports, and handwritten notes directly into your chat.
+Our AI will analyze and help you solve problems from any image.

 Want to bring ChemGenius to your school or classroom?
 Email us for bulk sign ups!